 Other indicators like the number of days on market (DOM) and number of homes on the market doesn’t give you an exact picture of the housing market either.
 The homes that are desirable and or those that don’t “pop” stay on the market a longer time.
 The ones everyone loves when they walk through the front door sell right away.
 Because of these extremities you get a tainted result from normal market trends.

 Here are some hints that may help you.
 What was your original dream about owning a new home?
 Did you need more room for your growing family?
 Did your income change and you could afford a spacious house?
 One you could entertain you friends?
 Maybe it was the market?
-You perceived it would head upwards and you want to be part of that market movement?
+You perceived it would head upwards and want being part of that market movement?

-If your original reasons to purchase a home inspired you then, they’ll once again guide you through your times of thoughts of giving up.
-If your reasons don’t inspire you now, deciding to wait and maybe revisit buying a home at a later date may be in your best interest.
+If your original reasons to purchase a home inspired you back then, they’ll once again guide you through your times of thoughts of giving up.
+What was your reason to buy a home.
+Do they still inspire you now?
+Maybe deciding to wait and revisiting buying a home at a later date sometimes works best.